BlvckBytes/ConfigurableEmotions/README.md

     # The sound played to the receiver(s) at execution; delete key to play no sound
     soundReceiver: '...'

-    # The particle-effect played to the executor at execution; delete section to play no effect
+    # The particle-effects played to the executor at execution; delete section to play no effect
     effectSender:
+      # There may be as many parallel effects as desired
+      -
           displayType: 'SINGLE/CLOUD/HELIX'

           # Properties of the cloud-type
           cloudRadius: 1
           cloudParticleCount: 1

           # Properties of the helix-type
           numberOfHelixCurves: 2
           helixHeight: 2
           helixRadius: 1
           helixAngleStepSize: .1
           helixWindings: 1

           offsetType: 'FEET/EYES/ABOVE_HEAD'
           # Time in ticks in between executions
           frequencyTicks: 15
           # Total number of executions until considered completed
           numberOfExecutions: 3
           particle: '...'
           # These options may not be applicable to all particles
           # Material of item-/block-crack, block-/falling-dust, etc.
           particleMaterial: '...'
           # Also supports RGB-notation of format 'R G B'
           particleColor: '...'
           # Size of redstone dust particles
           particleSize: 1

     # The particle-effect played to the receiver(s) at execution; delete section to play no effect
     effectReceiver: # Layout equals to that of effectSender